codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 export CODACY_REPORTER_VERSION=<version>
 ```

+!!! note
-> Note that for versions over `13.0.0` the script will check automatically the checksum of the downloaded binary.
-To override this behavior and skip the checksum of the binary you can:
+    Starting on version `13.0.0` the script automatically validates the checksum of the downloaded binary.
+To skip the checksum validation, define the following environment variable:

-> `export CODACY_REPORTER_SKIP_CHECKSUM=true`
+    ```bash
+    export CODACY_REPORTER_SKIP_CHECKSUM=true
+    ```

 The sections below provide details on alternative ways to run or install Codacy Coverage Reporter.